magento/merchdocs/src/catalog/product-translate.md

 1. Under the **Search Engine Optimization Settings** section, do the following to translate the **URL Key**:

-    - Clear the **Use Default Value** checkbox to the right of the field.
+    - Deselect the **Use Default Value** checkbox to the right of the field.

     - Enter the translated text.